 Why not do some more reading on Dunbar’s Theory.
 And if you are pondering why your sales and marketing is failing to bring you the rewards you desire then get in touch with Brevity to talk through some strategies that we implement with our customers to ensure you make the best first impressions with people you want to become your customers.

-To talk to us about making meaningful connections with your audience or to find out more about Sharpspring, our CRM system email firstname.lastname@example.org or call Basingstoke 01256 536 000 and Brighton 01273 286 771
+Looking for a CRM consultancy?
+Talk to us about making meaningful connections with your audience or to find out more about Sharpspring, our CRM system email firstname.lastname@example.org or call Basingstoke 01256 536 000 and Brighton 01273 286 771